 This firm has been dealing with international tax issues since the 1980's, we are very familiar with the rules, laws and procedures involved.
-To deal with international tax issues, you need a tax attorney the rules and regulations set forth by the US and you also must have a professional in the other country that knows their rules and regulations, or have a firm understanding of what the rules and regulations are in that other country in order to develop the best strategy and attain the best result.
+To deal with international tax issues, you need a tax attorney to guide you through the rules and regulations set forth by the US.
+However, you must also have a professional in the other country that knows their rules and regulations, or have a firm understanding of what the rules and regulations are in that other country in order to develop the best strategy and attain the best result.

 An Experienced International Tax Attorney